MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-monitoring/install-monitoring-reports.md

 ms.localizationpriority: medium
 ms.assetid: 6f417569-b100-442c-ad48-fdd794626cf7

-description: "Summary: Learn how to install a service that will generate Monitoring reports in Skype for Business Server."
+description: "Summary: Learn how to install a service that generates Monitoring reports in Skype for Business Server."
 ---

 # Install Monitoring Reports in Skype for Business Server

-**Summary:** Learn how to install a service that will generate Monitoring reports in Skype for Business Server.
+**Summary:** Learn how to install a service that generates Monitoring reports in Skype for Business Server.

-Skype for Business Server Monitoring Reports provide you with a wealth of information about the quality and quantity of the communication sessions that take place in your organization.
+Skype for Business Server Monitoring Reports provides you with a wealth of information about the quality and quantity of the communication sessions that take place in your organization.

 ## Install Monitoring Reports

-Monitoring Reports are not automatically installed when you install Skype for Business Server; instead, you must install Monitoring Reports separately, and only after Skype for Business Server has been installed on the computer.
+Monitoring Reports aren't automatically installed when you install Skype for Business Server; instead, you must install Monitoring Reports separately, and only after Skype for Business Server are installed on the computer.

 > [!NOTE]
 > It is recommended that you install Monitoring Reports on the same computer where the monitoring database is installed.
 This simplifies the process of assigning permissions for accessing the reports: installing Monitoring Reports on the computer that hosts the monitoring store means that you will not have to configure permissions that allow a database on one computer to interact with Reporting Services running on a second computer.

-Skype for Business Server Monitoring Reports include over 30 reports designed to provide detailed information about conferences, peer-to-peer IM sessions, user registrations, the Response Group application, and much more.
-For the 2013 version, Skype for Business Server Monitoring Reports include a number of enhancements:
+Skype for Business Server Monitoring Reports includes over 30 reports designed to provide detailed information about conferences, peer-to-peer IM sessions, user registrations, the Response Group application, and much more.
+For the 2013 version, Skype for Business Server Monitoring Reports include many enhancements:

 - **New voice quality reports**.
 These new reports include the [Media Quality Comparison Report in Skype for Business Server](../../manage/health-and-monitoring/comparison.md), which compares quality between different types of calls (for example, between wired calls and wireless calls); and the [Conference Join Time Report in Skype for Business Server](../../manage/health-and-monitoring/join-time-report.md), which provides information regarding the amount of time requires for users to join a conference.